-Double-click the eDrawings file frame.eprt or the html file frame.html or this will open an eDrawing or browser that can be zoomed, scrolled and rotated using the same tools as in SolidWorks.
+Double-click the eDrawings file frame.eprt a or the html file frame.html a.
+This will open an eDrawing or browser that can be zoomed, scrolled and rotated using the same tools as in SolidWorks.

 Use the eDrawing to visually determine the type of structural member used for each sketch and how it is to be trimmed.